RedNacho/sws.spinvoke/README.md

 #!c#

 // Build the core facade.
-var coreFacade = new SpinvokeCoreFacade.Builder(new LinuxNativeLibraryLoader(), "TestAssembly").Build();
+using (var coreFacade = new SpinvokeCoreFacade.Builder(new LinuxNativeLibraryLoader(), "TestAssembly").Build())
+{

-// Build the interception facade. var interceptionFacade = new SpinvokeInterceptionFacade.Builder().Build();
+	// Build the interception facade.
+	var interceptionFacade = new SpinvokeInterceptionFacade.Builder().Build();

 	// Create an interceptor for the library. var interceptor = interceptionFacade.NativeDelegateInterceptorFactory.CreateInterceptor(
 					new NativeDelegateInterceptorContext(
 						"libMyLibrary.so",
 						CallingConvention.Cdecl,
 						coreFacade.NativeDelegateResolver));

 	// Build a dynamic proxy (here using Castle DynamicProxy).

 	var proxyGenerator = new Castle.DynamicProxy.ProxyGenerator ();

 	var proxy = proxyGenerator.CreateInterfaceProxyWithoutTarget<IMyLibraryInterface> (
 		new Sws.Spinvoke.Interception.DynamicProxy.SpinvokeInterceptor (interceptor));

 	// Invoke it.

 	var result = proxy.nativeFunction();
+}

 ```